soochan-lee/CN-DPM/README.md

 ## Composing Continual Learning Episodes
 We provide a quick and easy solution to compose continual learning scenarios.
 You can configure a scenario by writing a YAML file.
-Here is an example of Split-CIFAR10 where each stage is repeated for 10 epochs:
+Here is an example of Split-CIFAR10 where each stage is repeated for ten epochs:
 ```yaml
 - subsets: [['cifar10', 0], ['cifar10', 1]]
   epochs: 10